graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 The D1 mini has a bright blue LED on `D4`, so moving Relay 2 to something else would be better.

 There are two mechanical issues.
-The clearance for the D1 mini is not good, it interfers with an internal support on the CMMB/4 enclosure, so it needs to be moved a few millimeters to the west.
+The clearance for the D1 mini is not good, it interferes with an internal support on the CMMB/4 enclosure, so it needs to be moved a few millimetres to the west.
 The terminal blocks are not well aligned with the holes on the cover for the CMNB/4 enclosure, they need to move south and towards the centre.

 ## Next revision